ITU-AI-ML-in-5G-Challenge/ML5G-PS-005_MLAB-NFP/README.md

-# Network Failure Prediction main links
+# ML5G-PS-005_MLAB-NFP
+This code present our results to ML5G-PS-005: Network failure prediction on CNFs 5GC with Linux eBPF.
 Details about the challenge are available at https://challenge.aiforgood.itu.int/match/matchitem/64

-Datasets are available after registration

-# Team Info
+### Team information
-Team: MLAB-NFP
+Team: MLAB-NFP<br>

-Team members: Jiwon Lee, Bojian Du, Kentaro Matsuura, and Ryoma Kondo (from The University of Tokyo, Japan)
+Members: Jiwon Lee, Bojian Du, Kentaro Matsuura, and Ryoma Kondo (from The University of Tokyo, Japan)<br>

+## Report and slides
-Presentation Title: Regression-based Practical Network Failure Prediction on 5G Core Network Using AutoML
+Our report and PowerPoint file of the slides of our presentation are the same file, titled "Regression-based Practical Network Failure Prediction on 5G Core Network Using AutoML", which is available [here](https://github.com/ITU-AI-ML-in-5G-Challenge/ML5G-PS-005_MLAB-NFP/tree/main/report%20%26%20slide).

-# Descriptions
-writen by Google Colaboratory
+## Code
+The code and description is available [here](https://github.com/ITU-AI-ML-in-5G-Challenge/ML5G-PS-005_MLAB-NFP/tree/main/report%20%26%20slide).

 # Background
 Goal of this challenge is to check how early and accurately the future network failures can be predicted using 3 types of metrics